Folding Orthosymplectic Quivers

 \section{Folding framed orthosymplectic quivers}

 As a next step, examine the folding of certain families of orthosymplectic quivers treated in \cite{Cremonesi:2014uva,Cabrera:2017ucb}, whose Coulomb branches are closures of nilpotent orbits.
 To be concrete, the focus is placed on so-called height two orbits, which are orbits of elements $x \in \mathfrak{g}$ such that $\mathrm{ad}(x)^2 \neq 0$ and $\mathrm{ad}(x)^3 = 0$ \cite{panyushev1994complexity}.
-These yield a few clear candidates with the necessary symmetry for folding.
+These are the lowest dimensional non-trivial nilpotent orbits and yield a few clear candidates with the necessary symmetry for folding.
 In particular, height two orbits of type D are considered.

-The monopole formula for orthosymplectic quivers only returns unrefined Hilbert series.
+The monopole formula for orthosymplectic quivers only returns unrefined Hilbert series \cite{CremonesiHall}.
 However, these are often sufficient to identify known moduli spaces (such as nilpotent orbit closures).
 For these, the encoding of refined Hilbert series into HWGs is often straightforward.
 Indeed, for each of the orthosymplectic quivers in the following sections, the Coulomb branches turn out to be well-known moduli spaces, for which HWGs provide a concise description.
 Furthermore, as is shown below, one can find natural projection maps between the HWGs for orthosymplectic quivers before and after folding.